ARS Food and Nutrition Research Briefs Issued

 Research showing that people whose diets lack adequate vitamin D may be at increased risk of developing osteoarthritis in their knees is among the new nutrition and health findings in the latest issue of the Agricultural Research Service's (ARS) Food and Nutrition Research Briefs.

 The latest issue can be found at /is/np/fnrb/fnrb0116.htm.

 The popular online newsletter reports discoveries from researchers at ARS laboratories nationwide.

-Among other findings, the current issue reports —
+Among other findings, the current issue reports the following:

 ARS Food and Nutrition Research Briefs is offered with color photos and illustrations on the Web.
-And by clicking the "subscribe" link on the newsletter's home page, readers can sign up for either of two e-mail options: They can receive the full text of the newsletter by e-mail or simply an advisory that a new issue has been posted to the Web.
+And by clicking the "subscribe" link on the newsletter's home page, readers can sign up for either of two e-mail options: They can receive the full text of the newsletter by e-mail or simply an advisory when a new issue has been posted online.

-ARS is the USDA's chief intramural scientific research agency.
+ARS is the U.S. Department of Agriculture's chief intramural scientific research agency.